Reasonable Space for the ${\lambda}$-Calculus, Logarithmically: Introduction

-The literature about the $\l$-calculus does nonetheless offer results about space complexity, but they are all \emph{partial}, as they either concern logarithmic space for \emph{variants} of the $\l$-calculus, as for Dal Lago and Sch\"opp \cite{bllspace,dal_lago_computation_2016}, Mazza \cite{DBLP:conf/csl/Mazza15} and Ghica~\cite{ghica_geometry_2007}, or they do deal with the $\l$-calculus but apply only to linear space and above, as it the case of Forster et al. \cite{cbv_reasonable}.
+The literature about the $\l$-calculus does nonetheless offer results about space complexity, but they are all \emph{partial}, as they either concern logarithmic space for \emph{variants} of the $\l$-calculus, as for Dal Lago and Sch\"opp \cite{bllspace,dal_lago_computation_2016}, Mazza \cite{DBLP:conf/csl/Mazza15} and Ghica~\cite{ghica_geometry_2007}, or they do deal with the $\l$-calculus but apply only to linear space and above, as it is the case of Forster et al. \cite{cbv_reasonable}.

-\paragraph{Contribution} The main result of this paper is the first fully-fledged space reasonability result for the pure, untyped $\l$-calculus, accounting for logarithmic space.
-Precisely, we retrieve log-sensitivity by representing the \emph{input space} as $\l$-terms, and the \emph{work space} as the space used by a new variant of the well-known Krivine abstract machine (KAM), that we dub \emph{\SpKAM}.
+\paragraph{Contribution} The main result of this paper is the first fully fledged space reasonability result for the pure, untyped $\l$-calculus, accounting for logarithmic space.
+Precisely, we retrieve log-sensitivity by representing the \emph{input space} as $\l$-terms, and the \emph{work space} as the space used by a new variant of the well-known Krivine abstract machine (KAM) \cite{krivine_call-by-name_2007} that we dub \emph{\SpKAM}.
 We then prove that such a notion of work space is \emph{reasonable} and it accounts for logarithmic space.
 Reasonable, roughly, means equivalent to the notion of space of Turing machines (shortened to TMs).
-More accurately, we show that there are encodings of TMs into the $\l$-calculus and vice-versa inducing simulations with a linear space overhead\footnote{The notion of \emph{linear} space overhead with respect to sub-linear space might be confusing: if a TM uses work space $\bigo{\log n}$ in its input space $n$ then its input must be encoded in space $\bigo{n}$ in the $\l$-calculus and the simulation in the \SpKAM must use $\bigo{\log n}$ work space, and not $\bigo{n}$ space.}.
+More accurately, we show that there are encodings of TMs into the $\l$-calculus and vice-versa inducing simulations with a linear space overhead\footnote{The notion of \emph{linear} space overhead with respect to sub-linear space might be confusing: if a TM uses work space $\bigo{\log n}$, where $n$ is the size of the input, then the simulation in the \SpKAM must use $k\cdot\log(n)\in\bigo{\log n}$ work space, and not $\bigo{n}$ space.
+In other words, what is linear is the overhead, not the function describing the space consumption.}.
 For space, the tricky simulation is the one of TMs into the $\l$-calculus (for time, it is the opposite one), which is studied in great detail in this paper.
-The other simulation is only sketched, as it does not present any difficulty. \refsect{theory-cost} contains an original perspective on the theory of reasonable cost models for the $\l$-calculus and of how our result fits in.
+The other simulation is only outlined, as it does not present any difficulty. \refsect{theory-cost} contains an original perspective on the theory of reasonable cost models for the $\l$-calculus and of how our result fits in.